-Mechanical hazard - risk of damage to equipment.
+Mechanical hazard - risk of equipment damage.
 An improperly leveled machine could make the hot runner installation difficult and cause premature component wear.
 Make sure the machine is leveled before installing the hot runner.

 4. Make sure the machine is level and the platens are parallel.
 Refer to the machine manufacturer's documentation for more information.